DoTheEvo/selfhosted-apps-docker/arch_linux_host_install/readme.md

 * add new user and set their password</br>
   `useradd -m -G wheel bastard`</br>
   `passwd bastard`
-* edit sudoers to allow users group wheel to sudo</br>
+* edit sudoers to allow users of the group wheel to sudo</br>
   `EDITOR=nano visudo`</br>
   *%wheel ALL=(ALL) ALL*
 * check the network interface name</br>